Overview

 Our uniquely designed Ireland End to End cycle tour is primarily on quiet roads with a small number of joining sections on busier roads.
 Some cycling in towns and cities is necessary, particularly at the start and end of the day.
 Roads are generally well surfaced and suitable for road bike tires of 25 mm or more.
 We recommend a good quality and well-fitted road bike with dropped handlebars or hybrid style bike for this 12 Day ACTIVE tour.
 If bringing your bike in a box, we can remove it and return it to you at the end of the tour.

-You will need to bring your own bike for the seven day tour.
-Some rental may be available upon request for the 12-Day tour.
 You can arrive with your bike fully built and ready, or in a travel box or bag.
 In this case your box or bag will be taken away and stored securely for the duration of the tour.
 It will be returned to you at the end.

 Accommodation on the Ireland End to End Cycle Tour